There is a reason some recipes like the following, become classics.

 If necessary turn heat down, you want a mere simmer and not a strong boil.
 Let it gently bubble for a few minutes until it starts to thicken and turn slightly yellow.

-At this point add the reserved pasta water (not all of it, enough to cook the pasta in for a one more minute), return the pasta to the pan, and increase the heat to get a strong boil.
+At this point add the reserved pasta water (not all of it, enough to mingle with the sauce to coat the pasta), return the pasta to the pan, and increase the heat to get a strong boil.
 Cook for a few more minutes, by the end of which you want to have a thick, silky coating on the pasta and not a thin runny sauce.
 Take off heat and add immediately:

 Thyme leaves, fresh